-The Header and Data Recovery subsystem recovers the header information and the data bits.
+Header and Data Recovery subsystem recovers header information and data bits.

 Diagnostic Bus Formation

-whdlexamples.OFDMReceiverInit.m initialization script.
-You can choose a custom Tx waveform and a channel impairment of your choice from the Custom Frame Configuration section in these files.
+whdlOFDMReceiver model.
+You can choose a custom transmitter waveform and a channel impairment configuration of your choice in the script.

 You can see the constellation plot on the constellation scope.
 The scopes can be activated by using the Control Scope button in the

-To generate the HDL code for this example, you must have HDL Coder™.
-Use
+To generate the HDL code for this example, you must have an HDL Coder™ license.
+Run the

-The resulting HDL code is synthesized for a Xilinx® Zynq®-7000 ZC706 evaluation board.
-The post place and route resource utilization and are shown in the table below.
-The maximum frequency of operation is 192 MHz.
+You can synthesize the generated HDL code and target on the Xilinx® Zynq®-7000 ZC706 evaluation board.
+The table shows the post place and route resource usage results.
+The maximum frequency of operation is 217 MHz.